salimahi/atbs/README.md

 ## tpts-deidentified.py
 A program that compiles multiple google sheets into one.
 (The full blog post on this tool can be read here: https://www.salimahismail.com/read/how-to-connect-python-to-google-sheets)

+## auth-test.py
+A way to test if your gspread connection is authenticated or not.

+## openphone_automation.py
+A program to send mass texts through openphone using PyAutoGui.
+Need to double check the coordinates every time.